AI Regulations in the

 Compliance isn't optional.
 Violations can lead to serious consequences:

-Disqualification from public tenders
+Disqualification from public tenders and CBUAE supervisory findings for financial institutions

 Staying ahead of local laws while aligning with global AI standards like ISO 42001, is now critical for any AI-driven organization operating in the region.